HiltzEM12/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 curl --request GET 'abb379b926bd840369d47671ff093ebe-1809895574.us-east-1.elb.amazonaws.com/contents' -H "Authorization: Bearer ${TOKEN}" | jq

 To delete the cluster use:
 eksctl delete cluster simple-jwt-api

-To install awscli in the virtual environment use: pip install awscli --upgrade
+Or manually delete it in the aws GUI

+Delete the stack as well